 The trail then follows a boardwalk to the duck pond and past cypress trees that are some of the oldest on the estate.
 The forest friendly trail loops gradually around to bring you back to the car-park to where you began.

-You might also enjoy Experience These Top 10 Family Activities on the Blueways
+You May Also Enjoy Experience These Top 10 Family Activities on the Blueways

 Lough Key Forest & Activity Park, Co.
 Roscommon